opendocsg/slw-judgments-backfill/2012_SGHCR_3/report.md

 _The equitable set-off_

 20     At the same time as, if not earlier than, the development of the legal set-off and abatement in the common law courts, the courts of equity independently developed principles of set-off as well.
 It was initially developed on a case by case basis with little to underpin the cases save for equity and justice.
-Eventually, however, different strands of equitable set-offs became discernible: see _Cooperatieve Centrale Raiffesisen-Boerenleenbank BA (trading as Rabobank International), Singapore Branch v Motorola Electronics Pte Ltd_ [2011] 2 SLR 63 (at [40]).
+Eventually, however, different strands of equitable set-offs became discernible: see _Cooperatieve Centrale Raiffesisen-Boerenleenbank BA (trading as Rabobank International), Singapore Branch v Motorola Electronics Pte Ltd_ <span class="citation">[2011] 2 SLR 63</span> (at [40]).
 The most important of these, today, is the substantive equitable set-off.

 21     The circumstances which would give rise to a substantive equitable set-off has been explained by Lord Denning in _Federal Commerce & Navigation Co Ltd v Molena Alpha Inc_ [1978] 1 QB 927 (“ _The Nanfri_ ”) (at pp 974-975):